ueberdosis/hocuspocus/docs/contributing.md

 If you want to include a local hocuspocus package in your project, you'll need to follow the following steps.
 I have tried using `npm link`, but havent managed to make it work reliably because of duplicated yjs imports.
 The following is the only way I made it work:

+Execute the following command in this (hocupsocus) repo to compile the sources:

+`$ rollup -c -w`

+Then ..

 ```bash
 $ cd other_project # execute the following commands within the other project that should include local
  # hocuspocus dependencies.
 Replace `provider` by the package that you want to replace.